wlsf82/cv/README.md

 Summing up the number of students on both platforms (Coursify.me and Udemy), I already have more than 7K students.

-From February of 2021, I'm taking the school to its next level, and I'm making it my full-time job, where I intend to recycle old-courses, launch new ones, besides other smaller improvements here and there.
+From February of 2021, I'm taking the school to its next level, and I'm making it my full-time job, where I intend to recycle old-courses, launch new ones, besides other improvements here and there.

 ### Senior QA engineer at [QWIC](https://qwic.eu/)  (September 2020 - January 2021)